bendrucker/terraform-cloud-migrate/readme.md

 The `terraform-cloud-migrate` CLI automates the process of adapting a Terraform [root module](https://www.terraform.io/docs/glossary.html#root-module) for [Terraform Cloud](https://www.terraform.io/docs/cloud/index.html) (including Terraform Enterprise).
 It performs a series of required configuration changes (described below) and runs `terraform init` which will prompt you to copy state from your existing backend to workspaces in Terraform Cloud.

+Versioning your Terraform configuration with `git` is **strongly** encouraged so you can recover in the event of unwanted changes.

 ## Usage

 ```sh